Pebhashi-Tharushika/pebhashi-tharushika/README.md

 ## 👋  Hey there, Welcome to my GitHub profile

-I'm a passionate full-stack developer with hands-on experience in enterprise-level software development.
-I'm currently seeking full-time opportunities where I can contribute, grow, and collaborate on impactful projects.
+I’m a passionate full-stack developer with hands-on experience in enterprise-level software development.

-Graduate of the University of Moratuwa, Sri Lanka.
+🎓 Graduate of B.Sc (Hons) Engineering, University of Moratuwa, Sri Lanka.

-Former Lecturer & Associate Software Engineer at the Institute of Software Engineering (IJSE).
+💼 Former Lecturer & Associate Software Engineer at the Institute of Software Engineering (IJSE).

-Interests:
+Interested in:
-- New technologies
+- Exploring and working with new technologies
-- Real-world problem solving
+- Solving real-world problems through software
-- Knowledge sharing
+- Sharing knowledge with the developer community

-I’m always sharpening my skills and staying current with industry trends to build meaningful software solutions.
+I’m always sharpening my skills and staying up-to-date with the latest industry trends to build impactful software solutions.

-Open to connecting with fellow developers, discussing exciting projects, and exploring collaborative opportunities.
+🤝 Open to connecting with fellow developers, discussing exciting projects and exploring collaborative opportunities.
 Feel free to reach out to me via LinkedIn!

 Thank you for visiting my GitHub profile, and I look forward to connecting with you!
 <br>